eosio-ecosystem/chains/disputes/20201006_EOSIOproject_TG_governance.md

 > How to vote: send a transfer of a small amount, such as 0.0001 EOS, with the memo text that includes your Telegram handle, like this: "ban
-@wilfrawilfra and @SirFuzzalot - @MYHANDLE", and send the transaction ID to this chat and DM a copy to me.
+@wilfrawilfra and @SirFuzzalot from EOSIOproject - @MYHANDLE", and send the transaction ID to this chat and DM a copy to me.

 > EOS, Telos, or WAX transactions will be fine.
 If you send them to "b1"